 Intellectual Property Division

-Intellectual Property Division is operating under the Business Regulatory Center and responsible for providing services in accordance to the Registration of United Kingdom Trademark Ordinance (Cap 88), the Registration of United Kingdom Patent Ordinance (Cap 87), the United Kingdom Designs Protection (Cap 99) and the Kiribati Copyright Act 2018.
+Intellectual Property Division is operating under the Business Regulatory Center and responsible for providing services in accordance to newly revised Copyright Act 2018 and the Trademark Act 2019 of Kiribati, the Registration of United Kingdom Patent Ordinance (Cap 87) and the Registration of United Kingdom Designs Protection (Cap 99).
 Intellectual Property (IP) arises to accommodate the KV20, KPA 2 and the National Intellectual Property Strategy with an aims to pursue development of our economy through protection of original works which will further incentive the growth of our creative cultural industries.
-Intellectual property law consists of;
+Intellectual Property Rights (IPR) consists of;

 - Industrial design